Category

 What are the different types of margin buying power?

-Buying power is the money an investor has available to purchase securities.
-It includes the total cash in the brokerage account and all available margin.
-In margin accounts, there are two types of buying power:
+Buying power refers to the total amount available to purchase securities, including both cash and any available margin in a brokerage account.
+In margin accounts, there are two main types of buying power:

 Overnight Buying Power (ONBP)